digitalservicebund/ris-backend-service/README.md

 COSIGN_EXPERIMENTAL=1 cosign verify "ghcr.io/digitalservice4germany/ris-backend-service:$(git log -1 origin/main --format='%H')"
 ```

-## Deployment

-Deployment is performed automatically by the pipeline's `deploy` job.
-If you need to push a new container
-image to the registry manually there are two ways to do this:
+If you need to push a new container image to the registry manually there are two ways to do this:

 **Via built-in Gradle task:**